linkerd/linkerd-examples/k8s-daemonset/README.md

 You may also want to use a `Role` in a specified namespace rather than applying the rules cluster-wide with `ClusterRole`.

+If you're using `namerd.yml`, note that namerd needs access to the `d-tab.l5d.io` `ThirdPartyResource`.
+We've already configured this under the `namerd-dtab-storage` role.
+If you've modified the name of this resource, be sure to update the role.